sleepymalc/How2LaTeX/README.md

 Both `$...$` and `$$...$$` are fine but this is why you should avoid them: they are $\TeX$ commands, which are **old** and causing problems.
 A better way to write math equations is to use `\(...\)` and `\[...\]`, which is supported by modern $\LaTeX$.

 > While `equation*` environment is also an good option for unnumbered equations, but I tend to keep things simple and unified.
 For numbered equations, `equation` and `align` environment should be used.
-We'll talk about referencing numbered equations later.

 ### Text in Math mode